10 Must-Have Ronda Rousey Cards

 The first Ronda Rousey cards were included in 2012 Topps UFC Finest.
 She doesn't have a base card in the set, but she does have an autograph.
 The first Ronda Rousey base card arrived a few months later in 2012 Topps UFC Bloodlines.
 She also has several different autographs, relics and parallels in the set as well.

 All Ronda Rousey cards are hot right now and to no surprise, her autograph cards carry the highest values.
 A one-of-one 2012 Topps UFC Bloodlines Fighter Autographed Relic Platinum parallel sold on eBay for $1,499.99 on February 6, 2013.

-In her first 11 professional MMA fights, Rousey was unstoppable.
-All have been submissions by armbar or knockouts, with most coming in the first minute.
+In her first 12 professional MMA fights, Rousey has been unstoppable.
+All her wins have been submissions by armbar or knockouts, with most coming in the first minute.
 She is also a decorated Olympian, winning bronze in Judo at the 2008 games in Beijing.
 When Strikeforce folded, Rousey was the first female fighter signed by UFC.
 She was also named their initial Women's Bantamweight Champion and still holds that title.

 Rousey has already brought a bigger spotlight to women's MMA.
 She's a trailblazer, which will only raise her position in the hobby further.
 Her extreme popularity has even translated to opportunities in feature films, and she has appeared in Fast & Furious 7, The Expendables 3 and Entourage.

 Although the options for Ronda Rousey cards are still limited, those numbers will grow.
 All of Topps' UFC sets have come loaded with autographs and memorabilia cards that have been extremely popular on the secondary market.
 Collectors can expect a greater selection and more options with each ensuing set.